MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-data.md

 > [!NOTE]
 > If you work in the Safari browser, a pop-up blocker may cause the new window to not open.
 If this is the case, specify the product URL as an allowed website.
 For information see, [Change preferences in Safari](https://go.microsoft.com/fwlink/?LinkId=2102965).<br /><br />
-> The same may happen in the Firefox browser.
+> The same may happen in other browsers, such as Firefox.
 For more information, see [Pop-up blocker settings in Firefox](https://go.microsoft.com/fwlink/?LinkId=2116400).

 ## Entering Quantities by Calculation